 Host a Halloween Movie Night

-And finally, if you still need one last idea.. why not host a Family Movie Night!!
+And finally, if you still need one last idea.. why not host a Family Movie Night/ Halloween Sleepover as per the let’s mingle blog!!
 You can get the kids sewing cute cat cuddle cushions ahead of time and make some Halloween Pop Corn and candy treats trays.. afterall, Halloween is about over indulging on candy, right?

 For grown ups – Zoom Cider Tasting

 Finally, one for the grown ups.
-During the Spring Lockdown, our neighbours organised a Zoom Wine Tasting Sessions.
+As mentioned before.. what we have learnt in recent years, that Zoom is actually a fun way to connect with friends and family that don’t live nearby.
+A friend once organised a Zoom Wine Tasting Session for us and it was so fun!
 They got hold of 4 miniature wine bottles, covered the labels and delivered them to our doors!
 Then a few nights later, we had an online wine tasting and wine quiz.
 So fun.
 You could do a similar session with Cider Tasting – making it a more autumnal event!

 Have yourself a Halloween Science Afternoon